 Fiber optic construction is bringing high-speed internet connectivity to homes and businesses in cities around the world.
 These networks are constructed both underground and through aerial fiber, at an average cost of $1,000 to $1,250 per residential household passed or $60,000 to $80,000 per mile.

-Dgtl Infra provides an in-depth overview of fiber optic network construction, including its density, as measured by strand count, and the time it takes for a network to become operational.
-Additionally, we detail the process for deploying both underground and aerial fiber.
+Dgtl Infra provides an in-depth overview of fiber optic network construction, including its density, as measured by strand count, and the time it takes for a fiber network to become operational.
+Additionally, we detail the entire process for deploying both underground and aerial fiber.
 Finally, Dgtl Infra reviews the costs of fiber construction and what the key drivers of these costs are, using real-world examples.

 What is Fiber Optic Construction?